kkocdko/kblog/source/posts/20190811-0550 Convert Const to Let by Terser.md

 ```
 title: Convert Const to Let by Terser
 date: 2019.08.11 05:50
-tags: Tutorial Javascript
+tags: Tutorial JavaScript
 description: Using TreeTransformer
 ```

-> [Terser](https://github.com/terser-js/terser) is a Javascript optimizer for ES6+.
+> [Terser](https://github.com/terser-js/terser) is a JavaScript optimizer for ES6+.

 ### Why